 Shellfish poisoning can be prevented by avoiding potentially contaminated bivalve mollusks.
-This is particularly important in areas during or shortly after “red tides.”
-Travelers to developing countries should avoid eating all shellfish because they carry a high risk of viral and bacterial infections.
+This is particularly important in areas during or shortly after algal blooms, which may be locally referred to as “red tides,” “brown tides,” etc. Travelers to developing countries should avoid eating all shellfish, because they carry a high risk of viral and bacterial infections.
 Marine shellfish toxins cannot be destroyed by cooking or freezing.

 Treatment is symptomatic and supportive.
 Severe cases of paralytic shellfish poisoning may require mechanical ventilation.

 - Ansdell V. Food-borne illness.
 In: Keystone JS, Freedman DO, Kozarsky PE, Connor BA, Nothdurft HD, editors.
 Travel Medicine.
 3rd ed.
 Philadelphia: Saunders Elsevier; 2013. p.
 425–32.

 - Backer L, Fleming L, Rowan A, Baden D. Epidemiology and public health of human illnesses associated with harmful marine algae.
 In: Hallegraeff GM, Anderson DM, Cembella A, editors.
 Manual on Harmful Marine Microalgae.
 Paris: UNESCO; 2003. p.
 723–49.

 - Hungerford JM.
 Scombroid poisoning: a review.
 Toxicon.
 2010 Aug 15;56(2):231–43.